taotang198910/Data_Science_Project/README.md

 # Data Science Projects

-Small projects about how to do data analysis, visualization and machine learning by utilizing Python and Jupyter Notebook.
+Small projects on data analysis, visualization and machine learning by utilizing Python and Jupyter Notebook.

 ### Requirements:
 * Python 3